 However, for people who are sure that they want just the pdf files and no recordings, and/or have trouble using zip files, I have provided a new, separate system for buying pdf-only downloads.
 This page is HERE.
 Please note that the multipacks that use this system still use zip files as the number of files per pack is very large, so if you are unable to unzip a zip file, please stick to purchasing the individual pieces only.

 When I try to unzip the files, I get an error about the filenames or file paths being too long.
 What should I do?

 This is occasionally a problem with some of my downloads as they have long filenames to identify the piece and which instruments it's written for.
 It is a particular problem if you download the file to a location that's within a lot of subfolders.
 However, there is a work-around!
-There is a great blog post here which has a guide to getting around this.
+There is a great blog post here (written by someone else) which has a guide to getting around this.
 Essentially, you need to make a duplicate copy of the downloaded zip file, rename it to something very short, and the new copy should unzip fine.

 I checked my spam folder, but is seems I didn't receive my notification emails from Bandcamp - what's going on?

 This hardly ever happens - but (particularly with Gmail accounts) sometimes emails of any kind can just go astray and don't turn up.
 If this happens, please contact Bandcamp Support, as they are the ones who send out these emails and I can't do this myself.

 How do I open a zip file on my ipad/phone/tablet/computer?